 - acpi

 - dm

 - multipathd

 - kms

 - block

 - usb

 - network

 - multipath

 - kpartx

 - resume.userspace

 - resume.kernel

 - kdump

 - g) To automatically include the iSCSI script to login to the boot iSCSI target, boot the system using open be2iscsi.
 Reboot the system and wait until it fails to mount root and exits into a command shell.

-- h) Run the following commands from the command shell to login to the boot target:

-'''

-iscsid -n

-iscsiadm -m fw -l
+iscsid -n iscsiadm -m fw -l

-'''

-- i) Type "exit" to exit the shell and the system will continue to boot with the iSCSI target. - j) After the system has booted up with the open be2iscsi driver using the workaround, the /boot/initrd must be regenerated to include iscsi.sh. - Note: iscsi.sh is needed for the init script to login to the iSCSI boot target.
-This workaround is required because mkinitrd will only include iscsi.sh in the initrd if there is an entry such as /sys/firmware/iscsi\boot\, which can only be created if Open-iSCSI boot is enabled.
-In addition, "-f multipath" must be added to the mkinitrd command if multipath is being used.
+- i) Type exit to exit the shell and the system will continue to boot with the iSCSI target. - j) After the system has booted up with the open be2iscsi driver using the workaround, the /boot/initrd must be regenerated to include iscsi.sh. - Note: iscsi.sh is needed for the init script to login to the iSCSI boot target.
+This workaround is required because mkinitrd will only include iscsi.sh in the initrd if there is an entry such as /sys/firmware/iscsi_boot, which can only be created if Open-iSCSI boot is enabled.
+In addition, -f multipath must be added to the mkinitrd command if multipath is being used.